sourabbapusridhar/DevOps-Setup/instructions/hello_world.md

 * Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green Activate button, and select the repositories you want to use with Travis CI.

 ## Create a `.travis.yml` job file
-* Add a `.travis.yml` file to your repository to tell Travis CI what to do.
+* Add a `.travis.yml` file on the top level of your repository to tell Travis CI what to do.
 This file informs Travis CI on how to build and test your software.
 In addition, this file can also be used to specify any dependencies you need to install before building or testing your software.
 Create a `.travis.yml` file in your repository with the following content:

 ```
+# Config file for running a simple "Hello World" program with Travis CI

 language: python

 python: